JimmyRespawn/PassionNano/productblog/content/docs/_index.md

 ## What is JimmyRespawn?

-JimmyRespawn is a software publisher dedicated to delivering high-quality native apps. for the Windows and Xbox platforms, leveraging the latest Microsoft technologies to enhance user experiences.
+JimmyRespawn is a software publisher dedicated to delivering high-quality native apps. for the iOS, Windows and Xbox platforms, leveraging the latest Microsoft technologies to enhance user experiences.

 ## Features

 - **Beautiful Design** - Inspired by Fluent guideline to offer a modern design that makes app look outstanding.
-- **Responsive Layout and Dark Mode** - It looks great on all devices, from Xbox, tablet to desktop.
+- **Responsive Layout and Dark Mode** - It looks great on all devices, from mobile, Xbox, tablet to desktop.
 Dark mode is also supported to accommodate various lighting conditions.
-- **Fast and Lightweight** - Powered by UWP, a lightning-fast software infrastructure built with .Net native, JimmyRespawn keeps its footprint minimal.
+- **Fast and Lightweight** - Powered by Swift or UWP, a lightning-fast software infrastructure built with Swift or .Net native, JimmyRespawn keeps its footprint minimal.
 No extra EXE installation are needed to use it.
 - **Multi-language** - Multi-language apps made easy with JimmyRespawn's multilingual mode.

 ## Questions or Feedback?